ychulovskyy/wix-ui/docs/contribution-guide.md

 Each component must have its full functionality covered in unit tests.

-these tests run in the browser. in order to support unit tests for components that measure dom elements.
+These tests run in the browser. in order to support unit tests for components that measure dom elements.

 ### Component Driver